HamidrezaNM/YTDownloaderExtension/README.md

 YouTube Downloader Extension for Chrome and Firefox

 # Install
+## Chrome
+Download the repo zip file from [this link](https://github.com/HamidrezaNM/YTDownloaderExtension/archive/refs/heads/main.zip)

+Go to Extensions page and Enable the `Developer mode` toggle button on the top right corner of the page.

+Click on the `Load unpacked` button and Select Downloaded ZIP file

+## Firefox
-Download CRX file from Releases
+Download the Extension file from [releases](https://github.com/HamidrezaNM/YTDownloaderExtension/releases)

-Go to your browser Extensions page like for chrome: chrome://extensions/
+Go to Extensions page

-Drag-and-Drop the CRX file to Extensions page

-Wait for the extension to install.
+From the settings cog, open Install Add-on From File

+Select Extension file, then when prompted click Add